ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Magnesium?

-as Albion® Magnesium Bisglycinate Chelate Buffered is our top-ranked form of Magnesium, classified as T1 Preferred with S2 bioavailability.
-We compared 1 forms in our formulary.
+Albion® Magnesium Bisglycinate Chelate Buffered is our top-rated form of Magnesium — the form we recommend for its High Absorption bioavailability.
+We compared 12 forms in our formulary.

 up to 16xabsorption difference between forms